tsedio/tsed/docs/docs/platform-api.md

 }
 ```

-Now Platform API, the Server class is considered as a @@Provider@@.
+Now with Platform API, the Server class is considered as a @@Provider@@.
-It means, you can use decorator like @@Constant@@ and @@Inject@@ to get any configuration, provider or service from the DI registry.
+It means that you can use decorators like @@Constant@@ and @@Inject@@ to get any configuration, provider or service from the DI registry.

 ```typescript
 import {Configuration} from "@tsed/common";